AGNES McLAREN EXHIBITION

 50

-Speeches by Michel Mondain, Thierry Lavabre-Bertrand, Aline Faucherre (CIDFF), Françoise Mariotti (Amicale du Nid) and Caroline Debladis (President of Agnes McLaren)
+Speeches by Michel Mondain, Thierry Lavabre-Bertrand, Aline Faucherre (CIDFF), Françoise Mariotti (Amicale du Nid) and Caroline Debladis (President of the Agnes McLaren Association)

-8 panels retracing the life, work and devotion of Agnes McLaren to the cause of women in precarious situations
+Eight panels recounting the life, work, and devotion of Agnes McLaren to the cause of women in precarious situations.

 • Michel MONDAIN